orborde/stellaris_micromanager/README.md

 This script watches the savegame directory for new autosaves, and reruns the toolchain when it sees one.

 Set Stellaris to autosave monthly.
 It doesn't matter whether "Save to Cloud" is enabled; this only affects the save game folder path you need to point the poller at.

+# Feature ideas

+* Detect research agreement participants researching the same technology simultaneously ✔️
+* Agreement checks
+  * Artisan troupe
+  * Curator order ✔️
+* Scientist misallocation
+* Underdeveloped claimed systems
+* Election influence budget
+  * When is your next election?
+  * More importantly: are you on track to have enough influence?
+  * How much influence can you safely spend?
+* Unspent civic slots
+* Advanced job allocation
+  * Detect pointless job usages
+  * Resource stockpile full
+  * Too many bureaucrats
+* Corporate empires
+  * Branch office candidates
+  * Commercial pact prospects
+* Can you analyze
+  * the market?
+    * Overselling from autobuys
+    * Autobuys that are NOPping because you're resource-capped
+  * Diplomacy
+    * prospective commercial pacts?
+    * prospective trade deals?
+    * prospective research agreements? (mostly care about coarse relative tech and acceptancy)
+* Allied economic analysis (by agreement, of course!)
+* Leader pool monitoring
+  * Spark of Genius
+  * Scientist specialties
+* Planet administrivia
+  * Machine assembly plants not built
+  * Available capital upgrade
+  * (if enabled) distribute luxury goods reminders?
+  * Optimal planet designation
+* Colonization targets in your space
+* (if you can figure out how to _write_ the save format) Modify save to have an optimal setup
+  * Meticulous scientists
+  * Scientists with the optimal specialties for the "make research faster" techs